 First, find a PEFC-recognized certification body in your country and get in contact with them.
 You can search for certification bodies using our online database.
 You will need to make an application for chain of custody certification with the certification body of your choice.

 If you have set up your chain of custody system in line with the requirements from the 2020 Chain of Custody standard, ask your chosen certification body if they are able to offer certification against this standard.
-Due to the 24-month transition period, some certification bodies may not yet be able to offer this certification.

 Based on this application, you will receive a proposal, including a cost estimate.
 Certification bodies set the cost of PEFC chain of custody certification, so prices may vary by country and certification body.
 Most certification bodies establish their fees based on the time needed to carry out the audit.
 Audit time depends on a number of variables, including company size and complexity of the chain of custody.
 This averages between half a day and two days.

 Arrange for the certification body to assess your chain of custody system against the Chain of Custody standard, checking that you have fulfilled all requirements.
 This will include a site visit by auditors from the certification body to assess your compliance.